redhat-cop/infra.osbuild/roles/builder/README.md

 Path to location of ssh public key to inject into the resulting image to allow key-based ssh functionality without extra configuration for systems installed with the resulting build media.

+builder_password or builder_pub_key need to be defined when using the kickstart file

 Example:
 ```yaml